chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| to be vendored, and then archived.
+   The path to the Berksfile to be vendored, and then archived.

 ``-e [GROUP, GROUP, ...]``, ``--except [GROUP, GROUP, ...]`` An array of cookbook groups that will not be vendored, and then archived.

 ``-o [GROUP, GROUP, ...]``, ``--only [GROUP, GROUP, ...]`` An array of cookbook groups to be vendored, and then archived.
 When this option is used, cookbooks that exist in groups not listed will not be vendored or archived.

 berks search
 -----------------------------------------------------